The Instructor, Steven Horner

 If you would like to know more of my history, just read on.

-I started with York Regional Police in 1989 and am currently a Sergeant, having decided several years ago to retire at this rank.
+I started with York Regional Police in 1989 and am retired as a Sergeant in 2022.
 Over my career I’ve had many assignments including:

 · uniform patrol,